UtkarshTheDev/FilterX/project-docs/Project.md

 ## Extended Moderation Flags

-In addition to standard filtering options, SanityAI now provides enhanced flag support to protect even more sensitive information:
+In addition to standard filtering options, FilterX now provides enhanced flag support to protect even more sensitive information:

 - **allowPhysicalInformation:** Controls filtering of physical details such as addresses, credit card numbers, CVV codes, and other personal physical identifiers.
 - **allowSocialInformation:** Manages filtering of social data, including emails, phone numbers, Instagram IDs, and other social media handles.